justinetimothyd/Chatbot/README.md

-This repository includes the files for an AI chatbot using RASA.
+This project is a website for an AI support chatbot.